Credit: Marble Zip Tours

 Lester’s Family Farm, 92 Pearltown Road, St. John’s

-Gather up your friends and family for an old fashioned horse drawn sleigh ride.
+Gather your friends and family for an old-fashioned horse-drawn sleigh ride.
 Cozy up under a blanket and enjoy hot chocolate as the wagon glides through the snow.

 Details